Dummy tank

 Dummy tanks superficially resemble real tanks and are often deployed as a means of military deception in the absence of real tanks.
 Early designs included wooden shells and inflatable props that could fool enemy intelligence; they were fragile and only believable from a distance.
 Modern designs are more advanced and can imitate heat signatures, making them more effective illusions.

 World War I

 During World War I, Allied forces made use of dummy versions of the British heavy tanks.
 These were constructed from a wooden framework and covered with painted Hessian cloth.
-The tracks were non-functional so some were fitted with concealed wheels underneath and were towed from place to place by a pair of horses.
+The tracks, too, were non-functional, so some were fitted with wheels underneath and were towed from place to place by a pair of horses.
 Dummy tanks, representing Allied models, were also found to have been constructed by the Germans, even though they deployed only a small number of real tanks.
 It is possible they were used in training, rather than for military deception.